strontic/strontic.github.io/xcyclopedia/library/ntasn1.dll-1BB153C345622DA4671C8945965CFF2E.md

 ## Possible Misuse

 *The following table contains possible examples of `ntasn1.dll` being misused.
-While `ntasn1.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ntasn1.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --